Indian Point Decommissioning

 Emergency Responders:

-Teams of qualified employees, both on and off-site, will be on-call all day, every day to work to protect the plant and the public in an unlikely emergency situation.
+Teams of qualified employees, both on and off-site, will be on-call all day, every day to work to protect the plant in an unlikely emergency situation.

 Overview of Decommissioning Process